arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ![Finding the Core in the Arduino IDE 2.0](assets/opta-core-install.png)

-Now we are ready to upload sketches to the Opta via the Arduino IDE.
+Now you are ready to upload sketches to the Opta via the Arduino IDE.

 ### Trying a Blink Sketch